Teradata/stacki-wiki/Frontend-Installation.md

-stacki requires a single dedicated server that will host all the software and services used to build out other servers.
-We call this server the Frontend, and the first step to running stacki is to build a Frontend.
+Stacki requires a single dedicated server that will host all the software and services used to build out other servers.
+We call this server the **Frontend**, and the first step to running Stacki is to build a Frontend.

-The process is fairly simple and looks similar to a standard Linux build with the addition of a wizard to capture your site specific networking information.
+The process is fairly simple and looks similar to a standard Linux build with the addition of a wizard to capture site-specific networking information.

 ## Requirements